cowprotocol/cowswap/src/cow-react/pages/TermsAndConditions/TermsAndConditions.md

-**Terms & Conditions**
+<h1>Terms & Conditions<h1>

 <i><b>Last updated: November 2022</b></i>

 <b>Welcome to https://cow.fi/, a website-hosted user interface (the "Interface") provided by Nomev Labs, Lda. ("we", "our", or "us") on behalf of and as instructed by CoW DAO.
 The Interface provides access to the CoW Protocol, a decentralised protocol on the Ethereum and Gnosis Chain blockchains (all EVM compatible chains) that allows users to trade certain digital assets ("the Protocol").
 The Interface is one, but not the exclusive, means of accessing the Protocol.</b>

 <b>Please read these Terms carefully before using the Interface.
 By using the Interface, you confirm that you accept these Terms and agree to comply with them.
 If you do not agree, you must not use the Interface.
-If you think that there is an error in these Terms, please contact us at legal@nomev.io</b>
+If you think that there is an error in these Terms, please contact us at <a href="mailto:legal@nomev.io">legal@nomev.io</a></b>

 **TERMS AND CONDITIONS (“TERMS”)**